About Western Law

 Eligibility Criteria

-The Admissions Committee considers the highest LSAT score and cumulative grade point average (GPA) (including grades obtained on academic exchanges).
-However, if your cumulative GPA is not competitive, we will give greater weight to your last 2 years of full-time (or equivalent) undergraduate university study.
+The Admissions Committee considers the highest LSAT score and cumulative grade point average (GPA), which is based on all undergraduate university courses you received grades for.
+This includes grades obtained during spring and summer terms and on academic exchanges.
+However, if your cumulative GPA is not competitive, we will give greater weight to your last 2 years of full-time (or equivalent) undergraduate university study (defined as a minimum of 20 semestered courses).

 The Committee also considers factors other than grades and LSAT scores, including: